sc2-zobka/Kuvasz/kvz_time_sheet/README.md

 ## How to use

-- Set number of restricted days at "Settings -> Kuvasz Extension"
+- Set number of restricted days at "Settings -> Kuvasz Extension".

 ## Features to restrict

-- Adding hours to a date past today
+- Adding hours to a project's task on a date past today.
-- Adding hours seven or more days before today
+- Adding hours to a project's task "n" days before today.

 ## Views routes